slaymance/SPLASM/README.md

 # NodeBook

-Platform for beginner developers to track course progress and connect with other beginning developers.
+A platform for beginner developers to track course progress and connect with other beginning developers.

 ## Team